mieweb/docs/content/functions/scheduling/appt-types-tab.md

 Appointment templates are based on appointment types and refine them by associating with them a service location, a default encounter type for documenting the encounter visit resulting from the appointment, and clinical and scheduling instructions for staff.

 To create, edit, and delete appointment types and appointment templates, the *Manage Apt Types* security role needs to be set to *Yes*.
-See [Security Role Settings](../system-administration/security/security-role-settings.md).
+See [](../system-administration/security/security-role-settings.md).

 ## Viewing appointment types

 1. Select the side menu.
 The side menu appears.
 2. From the side menu, select <strong>Scheduler</strong>.
 A schedule for the day appears.
 3. At the top of the page, select <strong>Appt Types</strong> tab.
 The system displays a table of appointment types.
-To work with the table, see [Using DataVis Grids - Data Tools](../reports/using-datavis-grids-data-tools.md).
+To work with the table, see [](../reports/using-datavis-grids-data-tools.md).
     ![](../appt-types-tab.assets/f98c6e8b6d13c17911c0fa2b33fb42f4.png)

 ## Viewing appointment type templates